 Low level disruption is defined as any activity that stops the class from learning.
 This includes but is not limited to: being rude, shouting out, and chatting when the teacher is talking.
-In the classroom, each incident of low level disruption is recorded on the classroom board in the following way:
+In the classroom, each incident of low level disruption is dealt with in the following way:

-- Name on (behaviour) board which may result in minutes off playtime. - If a child's name is on the board 3 times in a week, then there will be a discussion with the class teacher at lunchtime to allow for a 'Reflective' session to find out what is going on, to support the pupil to recognise the inappropriateness of the behaviour; to stop the behaviour and refocus on positive behaviour.
-Additional strategies will be put in place for children who are frequently put on the behaviour board e.g. individual behaviour charts. - A class teacher may choose to employ an alternative strategy if this is deemed to be more appropriate and/or effective in a specific case.
-The rationale and effectiveness of the strategy will be discussed with senior management.

-• If a child has 3 'Reflectives' within 1 term, this will result in a 'Mediation' session with the deputy head or the headteacher.
+- Chance> Choice> Potential consequence> Name recorded by the teacher, which may result in minutes taken off playtime. - If a child's name is recorded 3 times in a week, then there will be a 'Reflective' or 'restorative' session with the class teacher to find out what is going on, to support the pupil to recognise the inappropriateness of the behaviour, to stop the behaviour and to refocus on positive behaviour.
+Additional strategies will be put in place for children who are frequently struggling to adhere to the school's behavioural expectations, e.g. long or short-term individual behaviour plans. - A class teacher may choose to employ an alternative strategy if this is deemed to be more appropriate and/or effective in a specific case.
+The rationale and effectiveness of the strategy will be discussed with senior management. - Where appropriate, a 'natural consequence' may be implemented as part of a restorative process. - If a child has 3 'Reflectives' within 1 term, this will result in a 'Mediation' session with the deputy head or the headteacher.
 Parents will be informed.
-This session will take place as soon as possible after the referral and the behaviour will be discussed further in the light of Pillar 1, 'Culturing Ideal Behaviour'.

-• 'Reflectives' are wiped at the end of each half term.
-'Mediation' sessions are cumulative throughout the school year.
+This session will take place as soon as possible after the referral and the behaviour will be discussed further in the light of Pillar 1, 'Culturing Ideal Behaviour'. - 'Reflectives' are wiped at the end of each half term.
+'Mediation' sessions are cumulative throughout the school year. - Cases of aggression and/or physical harm will be reviewed individually and may result in an immediate 'mediation' session.
+If a 'mediation' session is deemed appropriate, parents will be informed.

-- Cases of aggression and/or physical harm will be reviewed individually and may result in an immediate 'mediation' session.
-If a 'mediation' session is deemed appropriate, parents will be informed. - In some cases, an 'In-school Nurturing Session' may be appropriate.
+• In some cases, an 'In-school Nurturing Session' may be appropriate.
 The child remains in school but away from the classroom.
 Parents will be informed.